guydoesit79/mvgen/README.md

 ## Capturing

-Capturing is what is sounds like: it records the video as it plays.
+Capturing is what it sounds like: it records the video as it plays.
 Only parts that are played will get recorded, which means that you have to sit through the entire video to capture it completely.

 ## Limitations